morinted/schedule-generator/README.md

 Now we use a set of Python scripts.
 One gets all the course names using Selenium webdriver, and the other updates all the timetables based on those courses.

-In order to run these scripts, make sure to have Selenium and Firefox installed.
+In order to run these scripts, make sure to have Selenium and Chromium installed.

 To update courses, use: `py .\getCourses.py`